MeganBaluch/mathjs/Blog1.md

 <h1>My First Experience with MathJS</h1>

-Upon looking through the repository a little bit, I thought mathjs seemed like a super useful library for being able to evaluate math equations in JavaScript and Node.js.
+Upon looking through the repository a little bit, I thought MathJS seemed like a super useful library for being able to evaluate math equations in JavaScript and Node.js (It can also be run from the command line).
 It has the ability to work with numbers, big numbers, complex numbers, units, and matrices in a simple way.
 It's open source and is updated regularly, at the time of this post, the last commit was 12 days ago.
 Josdejong is extremely active in the repository and is always there to help out newcomers.

 I first forked the repo from Josdejong and then cloned it into my local repository, I'm currently working on a branch called Blog